mhayashi1120/Emacs-image-diredx/README.md

 ## Usage:

-Toggle the asynchronous image-dired feature
+* Toggle the asynchronous image-dired feature

     M-x image-diredx-async-mode

-Toggle the adjusting image in image-dired feature
+* Toggle the adjusting image in image-dired feature

     M-x image-diredx-adjust-mode

 ### Optional:

-Key bindings to replace `image-dired-next-line' and `image-dired-previous-line':
+* Key bindings to replace `image-dired-next-line` and `image-dired-previous-line`

     (define-key image-dired-thumbnail-mode-map "\C-n" 'image-diredx-next-line)
     (define-key image-dired-thumbnail-mode-map "\C-p" 'image-diredx-previous-line)

-Although default key binding is set, but like a dired buffer, revert all thumbnails if `image-diredx-async-mode' is on:
+* Although default key binding is set, but like a dired buffer, revert all thumbnails if `image-diredx-async-mode` is on:

     (define-key image-dired-thumbnail-mode-map "g" 'revert-buffer)

 ### Recommend:

-Suppress unknown cursor movements:
+* Suppress unknown cursor movements:

     (setq image-dired-track-movement nil)